DaveTrev/bark-and-stride/README.md

  - __The Footer__

+   - Featuring on all three pages, a fullly responsive footer navigation bar.
+It includes links to social media.
+It is identical in each page to allow for easy navigation for the user.
    - The footer section includes links to the relevant social media sites for Bark & Stride.
 The links will open to a new tab to allow easy navigation for the user.
    - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

  - __Gallery__

    - The gallery will provide the user with supporting images to see aspirational images of happy dogs on walks, as the business grows, I would plan to add testimonials of happy customers but also bios of staff and pups that use the service
+   - At present, at the top of the gallery page, I have placed some simple tweet reviews from customers, again looking to build a connection for the buisness and their target market.
    - This section is valuable to the user as they can identify with what they want for their pet and can identify with the service offered
+   - I would like to add a section of "Favourite dogs" or "Dog of the month", highlighting happy dogs and little bios on each pet.

  ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)